KEEP PHRASAL VERB

 Third Conditional Exercises

 Third Conditional Exercises Choose the best form of the verb to complete the gaps in the sentences.
-1 / 20 They (understand) you if you had spoken more slowly. would have understood would understanding 2 / 20 He (not get) into trouble if he had listened to his teacher’s instructions. wouldn't have got hadn't got 3 / 20 They would ...
+1 / 20 They (understand) you if you had spoken more slowly. would have understood would understanding 2 / 20 She (stop) the car and said hello if she had seen you. would have stopped had stopped 3 / 20 If you (arrive) ...
 Read More

 Present Simple, Present Continuous or Present Perfect